Pablosanmar97/electricalsync/README.md

 It comprises a Main script which handles:
   1. signal processing
   2. spike detection
-  3. spike relocation (one neuron should be aware of missing spieks in the other one)
+  3. spike relocation (one neuron should be aware of missing spikes in the other one)
   4. Several analyses

 It also includes an adittional Utilities script with custom functions (filters, ...)